cphdat2sem2017-A/Week09-15-Project/Architecture-Design/design-architecture.md

 ![Cost curve](../img/comparingTechniques.jpg)

 #### Getting help from developers and tools
-In code reviews you have developers outside the team spent time looking at YOUR code.
+In code reviews you have developers outside the team spend time walking through YOUR code adn give you feedback on its quality.
 This activity can help identify code that can do with some improvement.

 Static test tools (like JaCoCoverage and Source Code Metrics in Netbeans) can also give you hints about your code.
 Features of static analysis tools are: